gap-system/GapWWW/README.md

 ## Tweaking the server config

-In general, config files for the nginx web server are in `/host/gap-web/nginx.d/` E.g. in `/host/gap-web/nginx.d/www.gap-system.org`.
+The config files for the Apache web server are in `/etc/apache2/sites-available/` while the actual website data is in `/srv/www/`.
+Consult `etc/README.server.md` for further details.

-You need to read up about nginx config syntax if you want to fully master these, but for basic things it usually suffices to look at the existing config files and one can often guess what they do.

-After you make a config change it won't have any effect immediately.
-You need to tell nginx to reload its config.
-But first, validate it for syntax errors:

-    nginx -c /host/gap-web/nginx.conf -t

-If that worked, reload the config:

-    nginx -c /host/gap-web/nginx.conf -s reload
+After modifying the Apache configuration, don't forget to ask it to reload the configuration, via

+    apachectl graceful